KennySoh/Technical-Interview/Html_Css.md

 .photo-container{
   background:lightblue;
-  transition-duration: 1s; //takes a second to fade to blue or back to red. default to all properties.
+  transition-duration: 1s,0.4s; //takes a second to fade to blue or back to red. default to all properties.

   //Transitioning Specific Properties with transition-property
-  transition-property: background; (Defauly is all not ideal, overhead to check) }
+  transition-property: background, color; (Defauly is all not ideal, overhead to check)

+  //Control a Transition's Start Time with transition-delay transition-delay:2000ms;

+  //Change a Transition's Speed with Timing Funcitons transition-timing-funciton:ease; ( linear, ease-in, ease-out, ease-in-out)

+}
 .photo-container:hover{
   background:red;